-- CS-453 Individualized Study-Tutorial Individualized tutorial not counting in the minimum requirements in a major or minor, graded S/U - CS-463 Individualized Study-Research Individualized research not counting in the minimum requirements in a major or minor, grade
+• CS-453 Individualized Study-Tutorial

+Individualized tutorial not counting in the minimum requirements in a major or minor, graded S/U

+• CS-463 Individualized Study-Research

 Individualized research not counting in the minimum requirements in a major or minor, graded S/U. In consultation with faculty advisor students prepare course proposal that includes description of topic of study, readings list, and course schedule.
 Prerequisite: Computer Science 216 and permission of department.